IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 3. *... contain a schwa (\@) in the first syllable ...*: `[Phoneme == @ ^ Start(Word, Syllable) == 1]`
 4. All three can be combined by saying 2 dominates 3 (`[2 ^ 3]`) and these are followed by 1 (`[2 ^ 3] -> 1]`)

-The combine query is depicted in R Example \@ref(rexample:query-moreComplexQuery).
+The combine query is depicted in the R code snippet below.
 This complex query demonstrates the expressive power of the query mechanism that the EMU-SDMS provides.

 ```r